 I feel that this situation is more about team insecurities and empowerment issues than the fact that they don’t want to help.

-Most people when you ask for advice are willing and usually offer more advice than necessary.
+When you ask for advice, most people are willing and usually offer more advice than necessary.

-With regards to your dental team, it may be that they are simply not confident about whether their opinions matter or whether they will be valued or appreciated for their contribution.
+Regarding your dental team, it may be that they are not confident about whether their opinions matter or whether they will be valued or appreciated for their contribution.

-Dental team members may feel that if they say something incorrect, they will just look silly in front of everyone.
-And so, they refrain from input and remain quiet in a safe comfort zone.
+Dental team members may feel that if they say something incorrect, they will look silly in front of everyone.
+And so they refrain from input and remain quiet in a safe comfort zone.